Asclepias viridis (Green Milkweed) on 5-30-19, #578-2.

 Asclepias viridis (Green Milkweed) on 5-30-19, #578-3.

 I found several Asclepias viridis and many other wildflowers I was unfamiliar with while working in a friend’s pasture in 2019.
-I always take a lot of photos because you never know what they will look like when you upload them.
 There were quite a few colonies of Milkweeds of several species on his farm, but since the cows were grazing they had bit the tops off of most of them.
 I found one very nice colony of Asclepias viridis they hadn’t touched.
+I have found several plants here on the farm in 2021 and 2022.

 Asclepias viridis (Green Milkweed) on 5-30-19, #578-4.